 The online audio conferencing seminars are scheduled for a maximum of one hour four times throughout the term.
 These seminars are designed to provide students an opportunity to engage in dialogue to clarify difficult concepts, discuss patient case issues and to explore pharmacological concepts and principles within the context of their practicum experiences.
-An introduction to online seminars is scheduled for Week 4.
-Subsequent online seminars will be held on the Monday of Weeks 8, 12 & 16.
+An introduction to online seminars is scheduled for Week 3.
+Subsequent online seminars will be held weeks 5, 8, 12 & 15.